Molasky Corporate Center: History

-In February 2005, The Molasky Group sold its 17-story Bank of America Plaza building in downtown Las Vegas for $72 million, which the company planned to use to finance other projects, including Parkway Center.
+In February 2005, The Molasky Group sold its 17-story Bank of America Plaza building in downtown Las Vegas for $72 million, helping finance other projects such as Parkway Center.
 Construction began in 2005, with Marnell Corrao as the general contractor.
 By April 2006, the project was known as the Molasky Corporate Center, with 16 stories planned.
 The building was topped off in July 2006.
 By October 2006, the 1,400-space parking garage was nearly complete.
 The Class A office building was 80 percent pre-leased up to that point.
 Notable tenants, in addition to SNWA, included the Las Vegas Valley Water District, Bank of Nevada, a Jason's Deli restaurant, and a 24 Hour Fitness gym.
 Construction was nearing completion in March 2007, by which point two major law firms had signed on as tenants: Ballard Spahr Andrews & Ingersoll; and Brownstein, Hyatt, Farber, Schreck.

 The building opened in August 2007, when the first SNWA employees began working in it.
 It was the first new office tower in downtown Las Vegas in nearly 40 years and it helped to revitalize the area.
 It is also the only building by Irwin Molasky to feature his name.
 The building, located at 100 City Parkway, was built at a cost of $107 million.

 In December 2007, SNWA approved plans to purchase five of the seven floors that it leased in the building, at a sale price of $34.6 million.
 SNWA had the option to gradually purchase remaining parts of the building over the next 15 years.
 In May 2012, SNWA approved a lease for its first tenant in 3000 sqft of its unused office space, which would be occupied by a firm specializing in public relations and government affairs.
 SNWA had an additional 30000 sqft of vacant space on its five floors.
 As of April 2015, the Molasky Corporate Center was the only Class A office building in the Las Vegas Valley with zero vacancy.